how to toggle the state of a light or switch for Alexa in Home Assistant

 Go to the file editor in the Home Assistant frontend.
 You start by ‘exposing’ your scripts to Alexa.

-- In File editor open your configuration.yaml and add this code
+- In File editor open your configuration.yaml and add the code below

 - Save the edits and completely shut down and restart the Raspberry Pi

-emulated_hue: host_ip: 192.168.1.X # this is the IP of your own Home Assistant listen_port: 80 advertise_ip: 192.168.1.X off_maps_to_on_domains: - script expose_by_default: false # If expose by default is true you risk adding an unmanageable number of entities to # ALEXA.
-Read the Emulated hue doc if you want to expose just the entities you need. exposed_domains: # - light - switch - script
+emulated_hue: host_ip: 192.168.1.X # this is the IP of your own Home Assistant listen_port: 80 # advertise_ip: 192.168.1.X # the above line isn't required as of 2021 off_maps_to_on_domains: - script exposed_domains: # - light - switch - script # below you can selectively list the script/s (example below)you want to 'expose' entities: script.1605808203118: name: "zoom lighting" hidden: false script.toggle_cupboard_light: name: "toggle cupboard light" hidden: false expose_by_default: false # If expose by default is true you risk adding an unmanageable number of entities # to ALEXA.
+Read the Emulated hue doc if you want to expose just the entities/domains you need as above.

 Create a script to act as a light toggle